Takeaways: Jackson makes history, GOP vows no 'spectacle'

 IT’S NOT ABOUT RACE, UNTIL IT IS

-Republican Sen. Lindsey Graham of South Carolina said during opening remarks that while he believes “the court should look like America,” he also signaled he won’t shy from asking hard questions of the nominee.
+Republican Sen. Lindsey Graham of South Carolina said during opening remarks that while he believes “the court should look like America” — giving a nod to Jackson’s historic nomination — he also signaled he won’t shy from asking hard questions of the nominee.

 “‘We’re all racist if we ask hard questions.’
 That’s not going to fly with us,” he said.

-But the imagery is stark the all-white Republican side of the aisle, as the mostly male senators question and criticize the Jackson’s record, and demand a fuller accounting of her judicial philosophy.
+But the imagery is stark on the all-white, largely Southern Republican side of the aisle, as the mostly male senators question and criticize Jackson’s record, and demand a fuller accounting of her judicial philosophy.

 “This is not about race,” Cruz said.